infiniteopt/InfiniteOpt.jl/docs/src/tutorials/resolve.md

 end
 ```

-## GPU-Accelerated Resolves
+## GPU-Accelerated Re-solves
 ### Software Setup
-We can also do resolves on GPUs.
+We can also do re-solves on GPUs.
 First, we'll need to ensure the following packages are installed:
 - `InfiniteExaModels.jl`
 - `MadNLP.jl`
 - `CUDA.jl`